-Rodrigo finished his speech explaining a communal map in the tavern behind him.
-"Please mark the location you'll be searching each day to avoid overlap, and report any findings.
+Rodrigo finished his speech by explaining a large communal map in the tavern behind him.
+"Please mark the location you'll be searching each day to avoid overlap, and report any findings you may have.
 You'll be rewarded for any information you provide."
-With that, he headed into the tavern with the others.
+With that, he headed into the tavern with the group he came with.

-I watched the crowd below condense back into its tightly knit segregated clusters of people.
-They chattered about their plans for exploration and the living conditions here in the colony.
+I watched the crowd below separate back into its tightly knit clusters of people, segregated by race.
+They chattered about their plans for exploration and the living conditions in the colony.
 Many of the groups headed off into the tavern to pick a destination for the following day.

 As the town square emptied, the outliers began to present themselves.
-The old Gnome still stood in the square searching for something.
-He seemed to be having trouble finding it.
-He was short, to begin with, causing him to walk around each of the remaining crowds of taller folk in order to see past them.
-The Gnome had been looking for several minutes when he let out a deep sigh and rolled his head back, facing the sky.
+The old Gnome still standing in the square was searching for something.
+He seemed to be having trouble finding 'it', whatever he was looking for.
+He was short, causing him to poke his head around the remaining crowds of taller folk to see past them.
+The Gnome let out a deep sigh and rolled his head back, facing the sky.
 As he did, he found what he was looking for—me.

-He looked directly at me on my rooftop perch and his frustration was replaced by a smile.
+He watched me in my vantage point on the rooftop perch, and his frustration was replaced by a smile.
 I shrunk down like a cornered cat.
-He hurried over to the alley next to the house I was perched on, stopped, and looked straight up at me.
+He hurried over to the alley next to the house I was on, stopped, and looked straight up at me.